 If you trade in the forex market, you probably stumbled across a concept called “price action strategies.”
 Trading price action involves strategies focusing on watching how prices move and finding patterns on a trading chart.
 One-way traders might perform this trading technique consists in using candlestick patterns.

-Introduction to Price Action Strategies
+Introduction to Price Action Strategies in Forex:

 Any familiarity with an “inside bar” pattern?
 This trading pattern occurs when the range of one candlestick (the space between the high and low price) forms entirely inside the range of the previous candlestick.
 From a technical standpoint, traders would consider this price formation to mean a pause in the market, exhaustion within the specific trading area, or indecisiveness between buyers and sellers.
 It might also signal an upcoming break out of price action from its current range in the direction of the trend or even counter to the trend.